CAMINOLOVERS.COM – FROM PILGRIMS TO PILGRIMS WITH LOVE

 Pilgrim options:

 1. Albergue Santa Cruz, Bilbao (km 24).
 The only real pilgrim albergue in Bilbao.
 Location and reviews on Google maps here.
 22 beds, donation based (if you do not understand the concept well, you can read our post on donativo albergues).
 Rather basic but well maintained and clean.
 Doesn’t really have a kitchen, but since it is in Bilbao everyone goes to eat outside anyway… Opens at 3pm, reservations are not allowed.
 Because of the low capacity, in the high season (summer months) typically you need to be in front of an albergue at 1:30 pm to make sure you get the bed.
+Note: it is uncertain whether the albergue will open for the 2025 season.
+Stay tuned and rather check it before (seeing on Google maps whether it is open or not when you pass by).

 2. Latroupe la Granja hostel, Bilbao (km 24).
 The best rated hostel in Bilbao, frequented by both pilgrims and backpackers.
 Location and reviews on Google maps here.
 Nice welcoming atmosphere, it accepts families too, which adds to a bit more quieter vibe, when compared to some other hostels in Bilbao which are designed primarily for drunkards and party folks :).
 Dorms start at 20 euro/night, but price can go up a lot in summer season.
 Recommended form of booking: Hostelworld.